30 November

 Meet the dancers

-In this post-show artist talk directly after the performance you are very welcome to stay and meet some of the dancers you just saw performing on stage.
-Listen to dancers Amancio González, Jone San Martin och Emma Lewis reflect over their carreers so far and visions for the future of dance.
+In this post-show talk, directly after the performance, you are invited to stay and meet the dancers who you have just seen performing on stage.
+Listen to Amancio González, Jone San Martin och Emma Lewis reflect over their careers so far and their visions for the future of dance.
 The talk is moderated by Gwyn Emberton, choreographer, dancer and project manager.

 About Dansa för evigt